MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -RunAsVirtualAccountGroups
 Specifies the security groups to be associated with the virtual account when a session that uses the session configuration is run as a virtual account.
-If omitted, the virtual account will belong to "Domain Admins" on domain controllers and "Administrators" on all other computers.
+If omitted, the virtual account belongs to Domain Admins on domain controllers and Administrators on all other computers.

 ```yaml
 Type: String[]